 |Charles Bridge (Karlův most) is a 14th century stone bridge linking the two sides of Prague.
 This magnificent structure, one of the city's finest attractions, lies on the main pedestrian route connecting the Old Town with the Lesser Town and Prague Castle.|

-From Charles Bridge visitors enjoy fairy-tale views of the Prague skyline.
-The wide expanse of the river flows beneath it, flanked on both sides by elegant buildings.
-Prague Castle towers above in its eminent position.
+From Charles Bridge visitors can enjoy fairy-tale views of Prague.
+The wide expanse of the Vltava River flows beneath it, flanked on both sides by elegant buildings.
+And Prague Castle towers above in its eminent position.
 Here you are truly in the centre of the city.

 Charles Bridge throngs with people during the day.
 Street artists sketch and musicians play; look out for the jazz band, who are particularly entertaining.
 But for a truly romantic and less crowded stroll, try early morning or any time in the evening.

 King Charles IV commissioned the bridge.
 The foundation stone was laid in 1357.
 Charles IV's favourite architect and builder, Peter Parler, oversaw the majority of the work.
 The initial idea was to build a functional construction for knight tournaments, and for many years the only decoration on the bridge was a simple crucifix.
 Later, the Catholic desire for ornamentation resulted in 30 statues being erected between 1600 and 1800.

 There are now 75 statues on Charles Bridge, but most are copies, as floods and catastrophes over the centuries damaged the originals.
 Perhaps the most interesting, as well as the oldest, is that of John of Nepomuk (8th from the right as you cross towards Prague Castle).

 The entrance to Charles Bridge is marked at both ends by towers: the Old Town Bridge Tower and the Lesser Town Bridge Tower.-----------------------------------------------

 To explore the sights in Prague, take a Prague tour.